Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Choose a number or apply filter (format: [groupId:]artifactId, case sensitive contains): :
 ```

-The menu displays six Maven archetypes which you can select by entering the corresponding number.

-> **Note:** The numbering is not sequential and some numbers may be skipped.
+### org.alfresco.maven.archetype:activiti-jar-archetype (for use with SDK 2.2 only)

+This Maven archetype is related to an older version of the Alfresco SDK and should not be used.
+For technical reasons this archetype can't be hidden and is still listed.

 ### org.alfresco.maven.archetype:alfresco-allinone-archetype

 This archetype allows a developer to implement the All-In-One project on Content Services.
-The All-In-One project (also called AIO) is provided in this and previous versions of Alfresco SDK, but in SDK 4.x it has been reshaped to leverage on Docker.
+The All-In-One project, also called AIO, is provided in this and previous versions of Alfresco SDK.
+In SDK 4.x it has been reshaped and uses Docker.

 The All-In-One archetype allows a developer to create a multi-module project on Content Services.
-The All-In-One project mainly includes a module for the core repository in ACS and a module for the Share client.
+The All-In-One project includes a module for the core repository in Content Services and a module for the Share client.
 This includes:

-* ACS Repository JAR
+* Content Services Repository JAR.
-* Alfresco Share JAR
+* Alfresco Share JAR.
-* ACS Repository Docker image configuration
+* Content Services Repository Docker image configuration.
-* Alfresco Share Docker image configuration
+* Alfresco Share Docker image configuration.
-* Integration tests
+* Integration tests.
-* Docker containers (ACS, Share, Alfresco Search Service, PostgreSQL) configuration and orchestration via Docker Compose
+* Docker container configuration and orchestration via Docker Compose for Content Services, Share, Alfresco Search Service, and PostgreSQL.
-* (Optional) AMP deployment configuration (JAR is the recommended artifact type and the default)
+* (Optional) AMP deployment configuration.
+JAR is the recommended artifact type and is the default.

-The project created using the All-In-One Maven archetype includes some sample code (by default) to show you how to develop with the Content Services Repository and the Alfresco Share client.
-The samples included in the project are basic and straightforward, and can help you to take the first steps into Alfresco development.
+The project created using the All-In-One Maven archetype, by default, includes sample code to show you how to develop with the Content Services Repository and the Alfresco Share client.
+The samples are simple and are only intended to help your initial steps with your Alfresco development.

-The All-In-One project is recommended to be used if you have to develop a customization of the Content Services Repository together with customizations on Alfresco Share client.
-If your plan to develop a project on the Content Services Repository only, use the Platform JAR Maven archetype.
-If you plan to develop a project on the Alfresco Share client only, use the Share JAR Maven archetype.
+The All-In-One project is recommended to be used if you have to develop a customization of the Content Services Repository together with customizations for the Alfresco Share client.
+If you intend to develop a project on the Content Services Repository only, use the `org.alfresco.maven.archetype:alfresco-platform-jar-archetype` archetype.
+If you plan to develop a project on the Alfresco Share client only, use the `org.alfresco.maven.archetype:alfresco-share-jar-archetype` archetype.

-For more information about the All-In-One project, see [All-In-One project structure](#structureaio).
+For more information about the All-In-One project, see [All-In-One (AIO) project structure](#structureaio).

+### org.alfresco.maven.archetype:alfresco-amp-archetype (for use with SDK 2.2 only)

+This Maven archetype is related to an older version of the Alfresco SDK and should not be used.
+For technical reasons this archetype can't be hidden and is still listed.

 ### org.alfresco.maven.archetype:alfresco-platform-jar-archetype